hydraulic-institute/edb/source/home.md

 # Engineering Data Book
 The HI Engineering Data Book is a comprenhensive guide for pump users, pump manufacturers and engineers in need of references for pump principles, calculations and unit conversions.
-It covers topics like Net Positive Suction Head, Pump and System Curves, and frictional losses, and utilizes information developed by
+It covers topics like Net Positive Suction Head, Pump and System Curves, and frictional losses, and utilizes standards developed by
 HI and other reputable sources.

 To toggle between U.S. and metric units, use the toggle button on the upper right corner of each page **(Note: If a page does not contain this button, it is implied that this page only deals with one set of units).**